Solving variational inequalities with Stochastic Mirror-Prox algorithm: Application to Stochastic Composite minimization

-\subsection{Setup for the SMP as applied to {\rm (\ref{associated})}}
+\subsection{Setup for the SMP as applied to {\rm (\ref{VIref}), (\ref{associated}) }}

-In retrospect, the setup for SMP we are about to present is a kind of the best -- resulting in the best possible efficiency estimate (\ref{K0then}) -- we can build from the entities participating in the description of the problem (\ref{composite}).
+In retrospect, the setup for SMP we are about to present is kind of the best -- resulting in the best possible efficiency estimate (\ref{K0then}) -- we can build from the entities participating in the description of the problem (\ref{composite}) as given by the assumptions {\bf A} -- {\bf G}.
 Specifically, we equip the space $\cE=\cX\times\cY$ with the norm